Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 **Important notice**

 The ViewHelper GetHitArrayForNode will return the raw hit result array.
-The path poperty allows you to access some specific data like the the sort data.
+The path property allows you to access some specific data like the the sort data.
 If there is only one value for your path the value will be returned.
 If there is more data the full array will be returned by GetHitArrayForNode-VH.
 So you might have to use the ForViewHelper to access your sort values.